Jackett/Jackett/README.md

   If you're using mono this is often caused by missing ca-certificates.
   Try reimporting the certificates in this case:

-  `wget -O - https://curl.haxx.se/ca/cacert.pem | cert-sync /dev/stdin`
+   - On Linux: `wget -O - https://curl.haxx.se/ca/cacert.pem | cert-sync /dev/stdin`
+   - On macOS: `curl -sS https://curl.haxx.se/ca/cacert.pem | cert-sync --user /dev/stdin`

   As a option of last resort you can disable certificate validation using the `--IgnoreSslErrors true` option but it's not recommended to use it as it enables Man-in-the-middle attacks on your connections.

 *  __Enable logging__

-  You can get additional logging with the command line switches `-t -l` or by enabeling `Enhanced logging` via the web interface.
+  You can get additional logging with the command line switches `-t -l` or by enabling `Enhanced logging` via the web interface.
   Please post logs if you are unable to resolve your issue with these switches ensuring to remove your username/password/cookies.
-  The logfiles (log.txt/updater.txt) are stored in `%ProgramData%\Jackett` on Windows and `~/.config/Jackett/` on Linux/OSX.
+  The logfiles (log.txt/updater.txt) are stored in `%ProgramData%\Jackett` on Windows and `~/.config/Jackett/` on Linux/macOS.

 ## Creating an issue
 Please supply as much information about the problem you are experiencing as possible.
 Your issue has a much greater chance of being resolved if logs are supplied so that we can see what is going on.
 Creating an issue with '### isn't working' doesn't help anyone to fix the problem.